 NSE Clearing's liquid assets are held in high quality assets with low credit, market and liquidity risk as per investment policy specified by the market regulator SEBI.
-NSE Clearing's liquid assets are invested in Fixed deposits with Banks [only those banks which have a net worth of more than INR 500 crore and are rated A1 (or A1+) or equivalent, Central Government Securities and liquid schemes of debt mutual funds (subject to the maximum of 10% of the investible surplus of NSE Clearing at the time of making such investments).
+NSE Clearing's liquid assets are invested in Fixed deposits with Banks [only those banks which have a net worth of more than INR 500 crore and are rated A1+ or its equivalent, Central Government Securities, Treasury Bills, and Liquid Schemes and Overnight Schemes of the Mutual Funds (subject to the maximum of 10% of the investible surplus of NSE Clearing at the time of making such investments).
 All investments will be subject to suitable transaction/investment limits.